 - Use other types of tomatoes – I used red heirlooms, but you can, of course, mix them up or make a golden tomato soup like I did when making the heirloom tomato sauce.
 The sun gold cherry tomato varieties make a super delicious variation as well.

-- What to serve with heirloom tomato soup? – A vegan grilled cheese sandwich is always my first go-to with this classic soup.
+- What to serve with tomato soup? – A vegan grilled cheese sandwich is always my first go-to with this classic soup.
 However, you could also do fresh basil, chives, parsley, homemade crusty bread, focaccia, a dollop of vegan sour cream, or classic Italian bruschetta (A.K.A. the real garlic bread).

 Heirloom Tomato Soup FAQ